Croats: Symbols

 The flag of Croatia consists of a red-white-blue tricolour with the Coat of Arms of Croatia in the middle.
 The red-white-blue tricolor flag was chosen as those were the colours of Pan-Slavism, popular in the 19th century.

 The Coat of arms of Croatia consists of the traditional red and white squares representing Croatian checkerboard on a coat-of-arms.
 It has been used to symbolise Croatia for centuries, with the earliest confirmed and dated to 1495 in Innsbruck, Austria during the time of Maximilian I, Holy Roman Emperor, and Chiesa dei Domenicani in Bolzano, Italy also from the late 15th century.
 The first and only time was officially used in the Kingdom of Croatia in the 16th century was during 1527 election in Cetin when Croatian noblemen elected Ferdinand I, Holy Roman Emperor as the new King of Croatia.
 Before that, another CoA was official coat of arms of Croatia, dated at earliest since 1347 with three leopard or lion heads (later associated only with Dalmatia), while another with silver crescent moon and six pointed star (so-called Leliwa) is common misconception to be oldest CoA of Croatia.
 Region of Slavonia has oldest confirmed CoA, showcasing a marten between rivers Sava and Drava above which is six pointed star and officially granted in 1496 by Vladislaus II of Hungary.
-It was used as an official seal by the Slavonian Sabor since 1497, and since 1558 until early 19th century by the united Croatian and Slavonian Sabor.
-The first coat of arms uniting all three CoA of the Kingdoms of Dalmatia, Croatia and Slavonia dates to 1610.
+It was used as an official seal by the Slavonian Sabor since 1497, and since 1558 until the early 19th century by the united Croatian and Slavonian Sabor.
+The first coat of arms uniting all three CoA of the Kingdoms of Dalmatia, Croatia, and Slavonia dates to 1610.

 The current design added the five crowning shields, which represent the historical regions from which Croatia originated.
 Unlike in many countries, Croatian design more commonly uses symbolism from the coat of arms, rather than from the Croatian flag.
 This is partly due to the geometric design of the shield which makes it appropriate for use in many graphic contexts (e.g. the insignia of Croatia Airlines or the design of the shirt for the Croatia national football team), and partly because neighbouring countries like Slovenia and Serbia use the same Pan-Slavic colours on their flags as Croatia.
 The Croatian interlace (pleter or troplet) is also a commonly used symbol which originally comes from monasteries built between the 9th and 12th centuries.
 The interlace can be seen in various emblems and is also featured in modern Croatian military ranks and Croatian police ranks insignia.